-The Ohio Association of Free Clinics' (OAFC) purpose is to be the voice and connector for members by providing resources, education and advocacy to strengthen and ensure high quality health care for people who are vulnerable.
-OAFC is a 501(c) 3 non-profit organization with 50 member clinics.
+Charitable Healthcare Network's (formerly the Ohio Association of Free Clinics) purpose is to be the voice and connector for members by providing resources, education and advocacy to strengthen and ensure high quality health care for people who are vulnerable.
+CHN is a 501(c) 3 non-profit organization with 50 member clinics.
 We do not provide direct health care services on-site, but support those clinics that do.
 We also provide referrals to a health clinic for those seeking care.
 Free clinic services vary, but may include: primary care, prescription assistance, dental, vision, behavioral health and other specialties.
 Using cost-effective strategies, such as in-kind services and donations of health care resources and time, free clinics provide for the health care needs of their patients.
 These strategies mean that every dollar invested in free clinics brings nearly $18.00 in care for patients.
-Free clinics provide access to care for many who find themselves temporarily unemployed or unable to obtain employer-based health insurance.
+Free and charitable clinics provide access to care for many who find themselves temporarily unemployed or unable to obtain employer-based health insurance.

 In early 2000, several free clinics in Northeast Ohio determined the need for a collective body representing agencies that provide free health care throughout the state.

 Funding from Volunteers in Health Care supported our First Annual Free Clinic Conference in October 2000, with approximately 20 clinics represented.
 The participants authorized a steering committee to pursue incorporation of the Ohio Association of Free Clinics.

 The Association was incorporated in November 2000 and received approval for 501(c)(3) status in May 2002.
 The first Executive Director was hired in August 2002.